jcweiss2/risk_primer/Framing/Hello.md

 (You consider turning to margin classifiers (e.g. SVMs), but you realize if you're not a support vector, you don't count at all.)

 Realizing that you remain unsettled, Doe II suggests building a secondary model on the subgroup.
 But who should be included?
-If the initial model is not good
+First, the next model still proportionally focus on the highest risk members.
+And second, if the initial model is not very good for low risk individuals, members.
+And third, members who pass the first filtration may be selected for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTQzODA3NjIsOTQzMTEyMzQ5LC0xMj
+eyJoaXN0b3J5IjpbODU2OTkxOTQ0LDk0MzExMjM0OSwtMTI0Nz
-Q3OTM1NzE4LC0xODQyODIyNDk2LC0yMDA0MTEyMTQ4LC05NDAz
+kzNTcxOCwtMTg0MjgyMjQ5NiwtMjAwNDExMjE0OCwtOTQwMzYz
-NjM4OTIsLTEyMDQ2NjI2MzEsLTEyMDA2NDI0Miw0MDE5NjI5OT
+ODkyLC0xMjA0NjYyNjMxLC0xMjAwNjQyNDIsNDAxOTYyOTkxLD
-EsODM5MzAzMzc3XX0=
+gzOTMwMzM3N119
 -->